anlix-io/flashman-plugin-openwrt/README.md

 1. Generate a key pair or use a alredy existing key pair
 	* Example: ssh-keygen -t rsa 4096
 2. Always apply diffconfig with the following steps.
+Note: Choose proper diffconfig file if you're using OpenWRT or LEDE.
 	1. `cp diffconfig <OpenWRT root directory>/.config`
 	2. On OpenWRT root directory: `make defconfig`
 3. Run make menuconfig on OpenWRT root directory and